-Aetna has measured the effect of their yoga and meditation practices.
-They’ve noticed a 28 percent decrease in stress, a 20% increase in sleep quality, 19 percent pain reduction, and nearly all employees who have taken the meditation and yoga classes have become more productive, equating to an average of 62 minutes per week saved per employee—which is the equivalent of$3,000 per employee.
+Aetna has measured the effect of their yoga practices.
+They’ve seen a 28 percent decrease in stress, a 20% increase in sleep quality, 19 percent pain reduction, and nearly all employees who have taken the meditation and yoga classes have become more productive.
+That productivity equates to an average of 62 minutes per week saved per employee—which is the equivalent of$3,000 per employee.

 “We have this groundswell inside the company of people wanting to take the classes,” Mr. Bertolini said.
 “It’s been pretty magical.”